 It doesn't matter if you're working from home or from a co-working space, however it is important to have a proper working space.
 Now, there are a lot of choices out there to choose from.
 Here are some of them:

 - A standard desk and ergonomic chair.
-I, for one, prefer this chair, from Ikea, and any table that has enough leg room.
+I, for one, prefer this chair (opens new window), from Ikea, and any table that has enough leg room.

 - A standing desk.
 This can be any normal desk, where you can place something to keep your computer on a rise and you just ditch the chair.

 Another important thing to remember when working long hours at a desk is to always stay hydrated.
 Some recommend that you should drink a certain amount of liquids, in any given working day.
 Personally I believe that you should drink as much as your body asks for.
-And when it comes to drinking containers I absolutely love this canteen.
+And when it comes to drinking containers I absolutely love this canteen (opens new window).

 We were bound to reach this subject at some point.
 Now I'm sure everyone has their preferred social networks to stay connected with friends and family, but how does one stay connected with their co-workers?

 There are a lot of good apps out there, that offer a lot of features for staying connected with your team.
 The most popular are Slack and Hipchat.
-But one has a slight advantage over the other as outlined in this Medium article, that I recommend you read.
+But one has a slight advantage over the other as outlined in this Medium article (opens new window), that I recommend you read.

 It's always good to have a team meeting with your team on a weekly basis.
 That way you can verbally outline your current tasks and what you're planning on working on.
 Having short 1 hour sessions with the entire team will give you a clear idea about the things that are getting done.
-You can use apps like Zoom or UberConferance to host team meetings.
+You can use apps like Zoom (opens new window) or UberConferance (opens new window) to host team meetings.

 I don't recommend using Skype or Google Hangouts for team meetings because the quality for those is very poor, when it comes to video / audio and the drop-off rate is very high (at least from what I experienced).